 Be sure to follow method recommendations when cleaning your canisters to avoid damaging the fused silica lining.
-Cleaning studies of SilcoCan canisters using humidified air and heat above 80 °C have shown reduced recoveries of sulfur compounds when compared to using nitrogen under the same conditions.
+Cleaning studies of SilcoCan[®] canisters using humidified air and heat at 80 °C and 125 °C have shown reduced recoveries of sulfur compounds, when compared to using nitrogen under the same conditions.
 This irreversible damage is due to oxidation of the surface, creating active sites that may affect the recovery of reactive or polar compounds.
 Strong acids and bases may also result in damage to the internal can surface.